-(10) Loosen the bolts securing the cable duct stop-ring.
+(10) Loosen bolts securing the cable duct stop-ring.

-(11) Move Arm #2 by hand until it stops after contacting the mechanical stop.
-Secure the cable duct stop-ring at a position where the cable duct does not interfere with the Joint #3 shaft.
+(11) Move Arm #2 by hand until it stops after touching to the mechanical stop.
+Secure the cable duct stop-ring to the position where the cable duct does not interfere with the upper of the Joint #3 shaft.

-Move Arm #2 to the other side by hand, and make sure that the cable duct does not interfere with the Joint #3 shaft.
+Move Arm #2 to the other direction by hand, and make sure that the cable duct does not interfere with the upper of the Joint #3 shaft.